-A: There's no charge for domestic UPS, but international deliveries and parcel post are extra.
+A: Effective January 1993, shipping and handling charges apply to all orders.
 Sorry, no C.O.D.'s.

 Q: I have a Model 1 purchased years ago and one I bought recently.
 They're not exactly alike.
 Why?

 A: Anything that is truly hand-made is unique.
 There is simply no way to hand-make exact duplicates.
 That means one Model 1 might be slightly longer or shorter than another Model 1.
 Plus, over the years we have varied particular Models somewhat to improve them.